What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 Interested in investing?
 Enter your details to receive information on our current property investment deals with below-market value prices and high ASSURED rental yields.

-In order for the UK to reach net zero carbon emissions by 2050, ensuring that all rental properties are as energy-efficient as possible will be key.
+As part of the plan for the UK to reach net zero carbon emissions by 2050, ensuring that all rental properties are as energy-efficient as possible will be key.
 Above most others, this shift is likely to characterise the real estate industry and the development of new-build properties over the coming decades.

-Moreover, from a financial perspective, there is actually much to be saved and gained for landlords and tenants when energy efficiency is a priority.
+Moreover, from a financial perspective, there is actually much to be saved and gained for landlords and tenants on the back of these new regulations.

 • What is an EPC rating?